mathewbray/Java-LaunchPad/README.md

 One place to launch any connection, link, script, reference, or application.

-## Getting Started

-### Prerequisites
+## Prerequisites

 Microsoft Windows
 Java Runtime Environment

-### Installing
+## Installing

 Run "LaunchPad.jar" from any location you prefer.
 Optionally create a shortcut like so:
 "C:\Program Files (x86)\Common Files\Oracle\Java\javapath\javaw.exe" -jar "%USERPROFILE%\Desktop\LaunchPad.jar"

-### Configuring
+## Configuring

-Configuration file is located here:
+The properties file is located here:
 "%USERPROFILE%\.launchpad\launchpad.properties

+Within the properties file, are all the resources to customize LaunchPad.

+###